 Building a strong support network is essential for getting out of a toxic relationship.
 Tell a few trusted people your plans to ensure that they know what’s going on.
 It’s also worth telling your employer if you expect any backlash or retribution.

 Finally, consider reaching out for counseling or therapy.
+Practical Anxiety Solutions are highly recommended for people dealing with anxiety problems.
 Toxic relationships have a lasting impact.
 They can damage your sense of self-worth and value.
 There’s no shame in working with a professional to heal.

 Give Yourself Time

 Give yourself time to process your emotions and heal your mental and emotional health.
 It’s normal to grieve the end of a toxic relationship, due to the inherent co-dependency that often comes with them.

 Give yourself time to explore new hobbies and focus on self-care.
 It may hurt for a while, but time, as they say, heals all wounds.